-Basin is variable, particularly along the periphery.
+Groundwater quality in the Basin varies, particularly along the Basin boundary.
 Water quality in the Basin has historically had high levels of total dissolved solids (TDS) and sulfates.
-The United States Geologocal Survey (USGS) has conducted several water quality studies; areas where USGS has evaluated groundwater quality are shown in Figure ES-4.
-High concentrations of other constituents, such as nitrate, arsenic, sodium, boron, and hexavalent chromium are generally localized and not wide-spread.
-Groundwater ranges from hard to very hard and is predominantly of the calcium-magnesium-sulfate type.
-Average TDS concentrations across the Basin are as high as 1,500 to 6,000 milligrams per liter
+The United States Geological Survey (USGS) has conducted several water quality studies in the Basin.
+High concentrations of other constituents, including nitrate and arsenic, are generally localized and not widespread.
+Groundwater quality ranges from hard to very hard and is predominantly of the calcium-magnesium-sulfate type.
+Average TDS concentrations across the Basin are as high as 1,500 to 6,000 milligrams per liter (mg/L) along portions of the Basin's southern boundary.
+These values exceed the California recommended secondary maximum contaminant level (MCL) for drinking water of 500 mg/L.